bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 The `base` style, if defined, is special, as it will always be applied first.
 Any additional declarations are layered on top of the base if their condition is met.

-Component styles, once defined, can be converted to `Modifier`s using the `toModifier` method.
+Component styles can be converted to `Modifier`s using the `toModifier` method.
 This way, you can pass them into either Silk widgets *or* Compose for Web elements:

 ```kotlin
 val SomeWidgetStyle = ComponentStyle("some-widget") { /*...*/ }